-A stage below, in gay accord, White butterflies danced on the wing, And still the singing skylark soared, And silent sank and soared to sing.
+A stage below, in gay accord, And still the singing skylark soared, And silent sank and soared to sing.

 The cornfield stretched a tender green To right and left beside my walks; I knew he had a nest unseen Somewhere among the million stalks.